 Exploring Backup Strategies in the Enterprise

-options regarding how and where they can store their data safely and securely.
-Especially for a large business, it is
+options regarding how and where data can be stored data safely and securely.
+It is

 Privacy and Security - Who gets involved with your data?
 Are there any privacy concerns?